 When a person suffers from a complete spinal injury, it simply means that the whole width of the spine in that specific area is entirely affected.
 Such an injury leaves the victim without muscle control or sensation under the damaged area of the spine.

 On the other hand, an incomplete spinal cord injury is one that does not affect the whole width of the spine.
 This means that there will still be parts around the damaged areas that will remain as they were hence able to function normally.

 A victim with an incomplete spinal cord injury will still be able to feel and move below the injured part but may still face serious limitations.
 Generally speaking, the side effects of an incomplete spinal cord injury will differ from one person to another.

-It is always good to have a spinal cord injury attorney in Newport Beach to clarify some of the details for you.
+It is always good to have an attorney in mind if you live in the Newport Beach area to clarify some of the details for you.

-Surgery There are serious spinal cord injuries that can only be treated through surgery especially those involving C1-C8 nerves.
+There are serious spinal cord injuries that can only be treated through surgery especially those involving C1-C8 nerves.
 A surgery called decompression laminectomy is used to remove any tissues or fluids pressing the patient’s spinal cord.